Niels Benedikter

 From Barcelona travel by train to Algeciras (you can leave three hours of safety margin to the Flixbus arrival and still make it to Algeciras on the same day).
 There are many options on Spanish high speed lines; it is worth comparing prices of the four competing companies on Trainline.
 The last piece to Algeciras is a very scenic but slow line which offers only a small handful of connections per day; check the times carefully.
 Stay overnight in Algeciras, e.g., at Hotel Reina Cristina.

-Next morning, take a ferry to Tangier Ville.
+To Morocco: Next morning, take a ferry to Tangier Ville.
 Simply walk down to the ticket offices in the port of Algeciras and buy a ticket from FRS or Intershipping (no need to pre-book).
 In both cases, a free shuttle bus leaves from Algeciras to the ferry terminal in Tarifa one hour before the ferry's scheduled departure time.
 Check ferry times online before, because the schedule has a rather big gap around mid day.
 Attention: other ferry companies cross to Tangier Med, which is a new port about 50km from Tangier's city center.
 On board the ferry you need to fill out a travel card and get it and your passport stamped by a Moroccon border guard.

 Congratulations, you have arrived in Morocco.
 Get some cash from the ATM in the ferry terminal and walk to the city center; ignore the taxi drivers and touts waiting outside the arrival point.